trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 .. figure:: images/lumina8c.png
    :scale: 100%

-   : Lumina Keyboard Shortcuts - Basic
+   : |lumina| Keyboard Shortcuts - Basic

 To create a shortcut, click the desired entry, then :guilabel:`Change Shortcut`, and define the desired key combination.